wso2-attic/siddhi-io-twitter/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">geocode</td>
         <td style="vertical-align: top; word-wrap: break-word">Returns tweets by users located within a given radius of the given latitude/longitude.
 The location is preferentially taking from the Geotagging API, but will fall back to their Twitter profile.
-The parameter value is specified by latitude,longitude,radius, where radius units must be specified as either ” mi ” (miles) or ” km ” (kilometers).
-Note that you cannot use the near operator via the API to geocode arbitrary locations; however you can use this geocode parameter to search near geocodes directly.
-A maximum of 1,000 distinct “sub-regions” will be considered when using the radius modifier</td>
+The parameter value is specified by latitude,longitude,radius, where radius units must be specified as either ” mi ” (miles) or ” km ” (kilometers).</td>
         <td style="vertical-align: top">null</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>